arp242/arp242.net/_posts/2019-10-31-effective-vimscript.markdown

   files.

-  Just moving `plugin/myplugin.vim` to `ftplugin/python.vim` is often all that's needed.
-Alternatively, use a `FileType` autocmd.
+  Just moving `plugin/myplugin.vim` to `ftplugin/python.vim` is often all that's needed; this will only load the file when that filetype is set.
+Alternatively, you can use a `FileType` autocmd if your plugin works for many different filetypes.

 - Use **autoload**.
 VimScript in the `plugin` and `ftplugin` directory will always be loaded on startup.
 Code in the `autoload` directory will be loaded